 Pretty or terrifying… ?
 You decide.

 Inside the (scary) Doll Museum was also a crafts table for kids to color or make adorable bunny hats.
 This served as a nice break for the kids who were getting tired of looking at decorated eggs!

 Perhaps the best part of the Easter market was when we saw baby chicks hatching out of their eggs!

-One incubator had recently hatched chicks rand another had chicks cracking out of the egg!
-This was the highlight of the day for my daughter.
+One incubator had recently hatched chicks and another had chicks cracking out of the egg before our eyes!
+This was definitely the highlight of the day for my daughter.

 Something to Eat

-Outside the Easter market everyone had one thing in their hand…a crepe!
+Outside the Easter market everyone had one thing in their hand: a crepe.
 Since there were no food vendors inside, the crowd was pretty excited to see the crepe truck.
-We joined the crowd and got a chocolate crepe that sure hit the spot!
+We joined the fun and got a chocolate crepe that sure hit the spot.

 Our fingers were covered with chocolate and our spirits were definitely lifted after visiting the wonderful Michelstadt Easter Market!
 Just as I thought, Michelstadt is a magical town in the middle of the Odenwald and a perfect place to explore throughout the year!

 How to Get There